-Individual employers will select which vendor or professional qualification(s) the apprentice should take.
+Individual employers will select which vendor or professional qualification the apprentice should take.

 The Knowledge Modules and vendor/professional qualifications can be taken at any time whilst the apprentice is on-programme to ensure relevance to the job role and to maximise the impact of learning.
-The training
+The training provider and employer will agree which combination of qualifications and modules will be taken and will agree the schedule for these assessments.

-The Knowledge Module and vendor/professional qualification must be passed before end point assessment.
+The Knowledge Modules and vendor/professional qualification must be passed before end-point assessment.